Concealed Carry Accidental Discharge: What You Need to Know

 2. Improper Storage

 Some gun owners unholster their firearms and put them in unsafe places while they use the restroom.
-A person might put the weapon on top of the toilet paper dispenser or on the back of the toilet, where it could easily become unbalanced, fall, and accidentally discharge.
+A person might put the weapon on top of the toilet paper dispenser or on the back of the toilet, where it could become unbalanced, fall, and accidentally discharge.

 Improper storage can also mean failing to wear a holster during concealed carry.
 Some firearm owners merely tuck their guns into their waistbands.
 However, using a proper holster can be safer because holsters prevent accidental trigger contact.